-Get an up-close look at the national security infrastructure of the United States through site visits and a career fair, and see the wreath laying ceremony at the Tomb of the Unknown Soldier.
+Get an up-close look at the national security infrastructure of the United States through exclusive site visits and a career fair, and have a chance to lay a wreath at the Tomb of the Unknowns at Arlington National Cemetery.

-Test your judgment in the face of crisis, design an action plan, and lead a team of peers in solving national-level issues during the Crisis or Crossroads National Security Simulation.
+Test your judgment in the face of crisis, design an action plan, and work with a team of peers in solving national-level issues during the Crisis or Crossroads National Security Simulation.

-Envision offers a limited number of scholarships to qualified students each year based upon financial need, scholastic merit, leadership achievements and other factors.
+Envision offers a limited number of scholarships to qualified students each year based upon financial need, scholastic leadership, achievements, and other factors.

 Let us show you how other students use fundraising to cover some or all of their tuition costs.
-Make fundraising part of your NYLF National Security personal success story.
+Make fundraising part of your personal success story.
+LEARN MORE

 NYLF National Security FAQs

 Is NYLF National Security - Diplomacy, Intelligence & Defense for me?